-Aggravated DUI Charges in Tampa
+Aggravated DUI Lawyer

-Aggravated DUI
+Aggravated DUI Attorney Tampa

-Driving under influence (DUI) is a serious offense anywhere in the world, however, the situation escalates when it comes to “Aggravated DUI” – a term that carries more weight and dire consequences.
+Driving under influence (DUI) is a serious offense anywhere in the world, however, the situation escalates when it comes to “Aggravated DUI”, a term that carries more weight and dire consequences.
 In Tampa, the law is particularly stringent.
 In this guide, we’ll review what constitutes an aggravated DUI in Tampa, the laws surrounding it, and its potential repercussions.

 An aggravated DUI is not just your regular DUI offense.
 This term refers to driving under the influence charges that have been elevated due to certain aggravating factors being present.
 These factors can turn what would normally be seen as a misdemeanor into a much more serious felony charge.
+What makes a DUI “Aggravated” in Tampa?

 What makes a DUI “Aggravated” in Tampa?